naimulcsx/react-math-game/README.md

-# ReactMultiplicationGame

 This is a simple game I created when I was learning React.
 It was a great project to get my hands dirty with the React Basics.

 ## Setup